dragonfly-science/dragonfly-website/content/news/2011-08-10-seabirds-menu.md

 <!--more-->

-Dragonfly Science staff attended the [New Zealand Marine Sciences Society](http://nzmss.org) conference, held in Oban on Stewart Island from 5-8 July.
 The population of Stewart Island is only 360 in the winter, so the arrival of 150 scientists was noticeable around the township.

-Getting to the island entailed travelling through Bluff to catch a ferry.
 Muttonbirds (sooty shearwater or titi) are a local delicacy and around 350,000 are customarily taken from their burrows each year, when the chicks are almost fledged.
 Sooty shearwaters are also caught in trawl fisheries, and their numbers are now in decline.
 The sign